-Wiley works hard to generate visibility for your book.
-But when it comes to getting your book seen, read and cited, you are the most important factor in your book’s success.
+Whether you write fiction or textbooks, research journals or how-to books, when it comes to getting your book seen, read, and cited, you and your platform are the most important factors in your book’s success.

 If you only have time to do a couple of things, we recommend the following: